VA offers two broad categories of Pension benefit programs:

 Survivors Pension: Tax-free monetary benefit payable to a low-income, un-remarried Surviving Spouse and/or unmarried child(ren) of a deceased Veteran with wartime service.
 Learn More

 Click above to complete our form to see if you are eligible.
-An APSC Certified Volunteer will call you back and provide you with the tools and information in order for you to effectively fill out the required paperwork.
+An APSC Certified Screener will call you back and provide you with the tools and information in order for you to effectively fill out the required paperwork.
 Please have the DD-214 or Discharge document when you call to get screened.

-- The Veteran must have served at least 90-days of active military service, one day of which was during a period of war.
+- The Veteran must have served at least 90-days of active military service, one day of which was during a period of war (dates shown below)

 - The Veteran must have received a discharge other than “dishonorable”.
 This is documented by providing a certified copy of the DD Form 214 (report of separation).

-- The claimant must be a Veteran who qualifies under items 1 and 2 above, or be the Surviving Spouse of a qualifying Veteran and was married to the Veteran at his/her death.
+- The claimant must be a Veteran who qualifies under items 1 and 2 above, or be the Surviving Spouse of a qualifying Veteran and was married to the Veteran at his/her death and has not remarried.

 - First, the Veteran or Surviving Spouse must meet the eligibility requirements referred to above.

 - Second, the Veteran or Surviving Spouse must require the aid and attendance of another person.